regularvanessaperson/tarot-journal-backend/README.md

 This repo is the backend for Tarot Journal a personal journal app where the user can generate a tarot reading per entry.

 # Link to Frontend Repo
-The frontend of our app can be found [here](https://github.com/regularvanessaperson/frontend-next-tarot)
+The frontend of my app can be found [here](https://github.com/regularvanessaperson/frontend-next-tarot)

 # Installation Instructions